-A traditional Toys for Tots program involves the collection of toys in a community, and the distribution of those toys to underprivileged children in that same community.
+A traditional Toys for Tots program involves the collection of toys in a community, and the distribution of those toys to disadvantaged children in that same community.
 Because there were no large population centers near the Navajo Nation that could support a traditional toy program, the Navajo Toys for Tots Program was started in order to provide needed toys to more than 60,000 (1990 census) Navajo children.
 The Navajo Nation is approximately 25,000 square miles and nearly as large in size as Rhode Island, Connecticut, New Jersey, and New Hampshire combined.
 The Navajo Reservation is located mostly in Arizona and New Mexico with a small portion extending into Colorado and Utah.
 In 1997 the name of the program was changed from the Navajo Toys for Tots to the Native American Toys for Tots because of the addition of the children on the Ramah Navajo (NM), Hopi (AZ), White Mountain Apache (AZ) and Acoma (NM) Reservations as toy recipients, who are the traditional neighbors of the Navajo.
-In the ensuing years, the following reservations were added to the program: San Carlos Apache (AZ - 2001); Hualapai (AZ - 2002); Pascua Yaqui (AZ - 2003); Zuni (NM - 2004); Tohono O’odham (AZ); Ely Shoshone (NV - 2005), Duckwater Shoshone (NV - 2005); Gila River (AZ - 2006); Salt River (AZ - 2006) Colorado River Indian Tribes (AZ - 2007).
-The Native American Toys for Tots Program has provided countless toys and books to the reservations for over 30 years, and actively supports the First Lady of the Navajo Nation and the Navajo Literacy Program.
+In the ensuing years, the following reservations were added to the program: San Carlos Apache (AZ - 2001); Hualapai (AZ - 2002); Pascua Yaqui (AZ - 2003); Zuni (NM - 2004); Tohono O’odham (AZ - 2004); Ely Shoshone (NV - 2005); Duckwater Shoshone (NV - 2005); Gila River/groups (AZ - 2006); Salt River/groups (AZ - 2006); Colorado River Indian Tribes (AZ - 2007); and Chemehuevi (CA - 2011).
+The Native American Toys for Tots Program has provided countless toys and books to the reservations for over 33 years, and actively supports the First Lady of the Navajo Nation with the Navajo Literacy Program.

-For over three decades the Marine Corps Toys for Tots Native American Program has delivered toys and books to the Navajo, Ramah Navajo, Hopi, White Mountain Apache, San Carlos Apache, Hualapai, Pascua Yaqui, Zuni, Tohono O’odham, Colorado River Indian Tribes and other Native American children on their reservations.
-The Children served by the Native American TFT Program are some of the most underprivileged children in our country.
+This year marks the “34th” Christmas that the Marine Corps Toys for Tots Native American Program will deliver toys and books to the Reservations.
+For Christmas 2013, toys will be distributed to Navajo, Ramah Navajo, Hopi, White Mountain Apache, San Carlos Apache, Hualapai, Pascua Yaqui, Zuni, Tohono O’odham, Colorado River Indian Tribes, Chemehuevi, and other Native American children on their reservations.
+The children served by the Native American Toys for Tots Program are some of the most underprivileged children in our country.
 Many of them are living on Reservations which are home to some of the worst poverty in the world and in deficient housing with no plumbing, sewer, or septic.

 Cable Television Station NNTV-5 (Navajo Cable Station) has made a TV documentary about the Toys for Tots Native American Program in both 2002 and 2003.